PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 ::::hint

 When you add a new page from a page template, it will already contain some code for the GUI.
-You can simply delete most of that code, and then write your own code to make the page look like as shown above.
+You can simply delete most of that code, and then write your own code to make the page look like the one shown above.

 ::::